Submissions

 2.3 Original Articles

-Original articles are considered observational (cohort, case-control, and cross-sectional studies), experimental (clinical trials), and systematic reviews, which must follow international standards:
+Original articles include observational designs (cohorts, case-control, and cross-sectional studies), experimental designs (clinical trials), and systematic reviews.
+These must adhere to international standards:

 • STROBE for observational studies.

-• PRISMA for systematic reviews (it can also be used for literature or bibliographic reviews).
-In addition, systematic reviews must be registered in the PROSPERO database (International Prospective Registry of Systematic Reviews) ideally before the start of the eligibility criteria application procedures.
-The registration number must appear at the end of the article abstract and in the methods section.
+• PRISMA for systematic reviews (this may also apply to literature or bibliographic reviews).
+Systematic reviews should ideally be registered in the PROSPERO database (International Prospective Registry of Systematic Reviews) before the eligibility criteria are applied.
+The registration number must appear at the end of the abstract and in the materials and methods section.

 • CONSORT for clinical trials.
-In Ecuador, it must have the approval of the Agency for Regulation, Control and Sanitary Surveillance (ARCSA) and must be registered in the ARCSA clinical trial registration form.
-The process can be consulted on the Health Intelligence Directorate website.
+In Ecuador, clinical trials must be approved by the Agency for Regulation, Control, and Sanitary Surveillance (ARCSA) and registered using ARCSA's clinical trial registration form.
+The process can be found on the Health Intelligence Directorate's website.

 2.5 Case Reports